rails/rails/guides/source/action_view_helpers.md

 # => "<p>Once upon a time in a wo..."
 ```

+whereby:
-length: The maximum number of characters to return. seperator: A string or
+- `length`: The maximum number of characters to return.
-regexp used to find a breaking point at which to truncate.
-By default,
+- `separator`: A string or regexp used to find a breaking point at which to
-truncation can occur at any character in text. omission: The string to append
+  truncate.
+By default, truncation can occur at any character in text.
-after truncating.
-Defaults to "...". escape: Whether to escape the result.
+- `omission`: The string to append after truncating.
+Defaults to "...".
+- `escape`: Whether to escape the result.
 Defaults to true.

 See the [API
 Documentation](https://api.rubyonrails.org/classes/ActionView/Helpers/TextHelper.html#method-i-truncate)